jrnold/r4ds-exercise-solutions/docs/vectors.md

 Instead of checking for exact equality, it checks that two numbers are within a certain tolerance, `tol`.
 By default the tolerance is set to the square root of `.Machine$double.eps`, which is the smallest floating point number that the computer can represent.

+### Exercise 3 {.exercise}

-3. A logical vector can take 3 possible values.
+> A logical vector can take 3 possible values.
 How many possible values can an integer vector take?
 How many possible values can a double take?
 Use Google to do some research.

 The help for `.Machine` describes some of this: